nyc-pyladies/2013-Setup-Python/osx-install-pandas.md

 </pre>

 You should see this version number: '''0.10.0b1'''.
 If you see something different, get help from an instructor.

+In general, for this workshop, you should use *~/anaconda/bin/python* instead of just typing *python* into your prompt.

 # Back to laptop setup